An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Introduction

 \section{Introduction}

 In recent decades, both global warming and climate change have been significantly spurred by the growth in energy demand from residential and non-residential buildings.
-The Global Alliance for Buildings and Construction (GlobalABC) reported that in 2021 the building and construction sector was responsible for more than one-third of global energy consumption \cite{iea2021,globalabc2021}, despite the reduction in commercial and industrial activities caused by the COVID-19 pandemic.
-According to the International Energy Agency (IEA)~\cite{iea2021}, buildings are responsible for 17\% and 10\% of global direct and indirect CO$_2$ emissions, respectively.
+The Global Alliance for Buildings and Construction reported that, in 2021, the building and construction sector was responsible for more than one third of the global energy consumption \cite{iea2021,globalabc2021} ---despite the reduction in commercial and industrial activities caused by the COVID-19 pandemic---.
+According to the International Energy Agency \cite{iea2021}, buildings are responsible for 17\% and 10\% of global direct and indirect CO$_2$ emissions, respectively.

 Heating, Ventilation, and Air Conditioning (HVAC) systems are one of the main sources of energy consumption in buildings, representing more than 50\% of their associated energy demand in developed countries \cite{perez2008}.
 This consumption is potentially affected by a lack of precise control over these systems, whose proper and efficient operation is vital to ensure energy savings \cite{wang2020a,mawson2021,gholamzadehmir2020}.